Flight Cancelled? Need to Know for Trip Cancellation

 What are Non-Refundable Travel Costs?

 Now for the part, you’re likely most interested in, what you CAN claim under Trip Cancellation.
-Pre-paid travel arrangements that you made, such as airline costs, accommodations, rental cars, etc. where you are NOT provided with a refund, can be reimbursed through the insurance policy.
+Pre-paid travel arrangements that you made, such as airline costs, accommodations, rental cars, etc., where you are NOT provided with a refund, can be reimbursed through the insurance policy.
 Here are some examples of what we mean:

 Example: If you are flying Sunwing and they cancel your flight, and Sunwing gives you a refund for the purchased tickets, your insurer CANNOT reimburse you.
 Why?
 Because the airline ticket was not a ‘non-refundable’ item as you already received your money back.
-In other words, the insurance company will not pay for the cost of something that has already been returned to you.
+In other words, the insurance company will not pay for the cost of something already returned to you.

 Example 2: You pre-arranged for shuttle transportation, which you pre-pay, and the flight is cancelled.
 In contrast to the above example, the shuttle company does NOT refund you the amount you paid for the service.
 You can submit the receipt to your insurer under Trip Cancellation coverage to reimburse the pre-paid cost.